One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Introduction

 \subsection{Acknowledgements}

 Our original inspiration for this project was to better understand Costello's holomorphic Chern-Simons theory \cite{Cos3} by developing its one-dimensional analog.
 Many of the techniques and ideas in this paper are thus due to Kevin Costello, and we thank him for his tremendous generosity in discussing all aspects of this work.
-We have also benefited from conversations with Damien Calaque, Gr\'egory Ginot, John Francis, Theo Johnson-Freyd, David Nadler, Fr\'ed\'eric Paugam, Josh Shadlen, Yuan Shen, Stephan Stolz, and Justin Thomas.
+We have also benefited from conversations with Damien Calaque, Gr\'egory Ginot, John Francis, Theo Johnson-Freyd, David Nadler, Fr\'ed\'eric Paugam, Claudia Scheimbauer, Josh Shadlen, Yuan Shen, Mathieu Stienon, Stephan Stolz, Justin Thomas, Ping Xu, and Shilin Yu.

+During revisions of this work, OG was supported as a postdoctoral fellow by the National Science Foundation under Award DMS-1204826.